VRoxa/thepeachspeech/src/assets/articles/the-articles-tooling.md

 }
 ```

-And, of course, the `repositoryUrl` now has to change to SSH version `git@github.com:VRoxa/thepeachspeech.git`.
+And, of course, the `repositoryUrl` now has to change to the SSH version `git@github.com:VRoxa/thepeachspeech.git`.
 Seems alright… But a bitter truth awaits.

 ### Stepping back - (un)Realizing how Git trees work

 Let’s get back to the `commit` function.
 The `commit` function was creating a commit using the tree’s `Oid` returned by the `addOrUpdateFile` function, which represents the changes to commit.
 It felt okay to me.
 Well, it’s very far from being okay.
 Taking a closer look to the created commit, it has the modified (or created) file; good.
 However, it removes the rest of the files in the working tree.
-In my understanding, the returned tree only has the change we made, ignoring every other file – because we just retrieved the tree at the target folder.
-This results in the removal of the rest of files in the *diff*.
+In my understanding, the returned tree has only the change we made, ignoring every other file – because we just retrieved the tree at the target folder.
+This results in the removal of the rest of the files in the *diff*.

 After searching and trying, I found nothing.
 The documentation doesn’t help that much.
-Using the “base tree” (`const tree = this.repository.getBranchCommit('master').then(head => head.getTree());`) everything is working, but we’ve just seen how we can only insert a blob as a file name (I am sure this has to have an easy fix, but it’s totally undocumented).
+Using the “base tree” (`const tree = await this.repository.getBranchCommit('master').then(head => head.getTree());`) everything is working, but we’ve just seen how we can only insert a blob as a file name (I am sure this has to have an easy fix, but it’s totally undocumented).
 Using the folder tree to bulk the changes and committing the “base tree” results in an empty commit (without any change), unsusprisingly.

 #### A bitter conclusion

 I have to simplify the solution a bit – rather that trying to understand the *ins* and *outs* of Git as if I was Linus Torvalds.

-Starting by cloning the repository remotely as a non-bare repository allows my to read and write files like a normal human being.
+Starting by cloning the repository remotely as a non-bare repository allows me to read and write files like a normal human being.
 With the standard Node’s file system, this task is really trivial.
 Once the `addOrUpdateFile` is done, I still need a tree representing the current working tree with those changes.
-Using the “base tree” as it is produces the exact same result: an empty commit.
+Using the “base tree” as it is produces the exact same result: **an empty commit**.

 I am thinking of switching to another tool to manage all *offline* (local) changes.
 There are some alternatives out there, and [simple-git](https://github.com/steveukx/git-js) seems promising…